SongZ-PolyU/RespiraLab/README.md

 RespiraLab.exe
 ```

-2. Load videos and other settings by pressing:
+2. Load videos and other pre-settings by pressing:

 ![](docs/load_video.png)